xjtuecho/EBAZ4205/README.md

 Use the commands above to reset the root password.

-## shut down the BTC miner program
+## Shut down the BTC miner program

 After logging on with root, execute commands below to disable the BTC miner program.